-Calvin WL Ho, JSD, MSc (Econ), LLM, Advocate & Solicitor (Supreme Court of Singapore) Assistant Professor, Centre for Biomedical Ethics, Yong Loo Lin School of Medicine, National University of Singapore economics from the London School of Economics and Political Science, and at the School of Oriental and African Studies of the University of London.
+Calvin WL Ho, JSD, MSc (Econ), LLM, Advocate & Solicitor (Supreme Court of Singapore)

+Assistant Professor, Centre for Biomedical Ethics, Yong Loo Lin School of Medicine, National University of Singapore

+Dr Calvin Ho holds a doctorate in juridical science from Cornell University in New York and was also trained in law at the National University of Singapore (NUS) and the University of Cambridge in England.
+In addition, he holds degrees in sociology and economics from the London School of Economics and Political Science, and at the School of Oriental and African Studies of the University of London.
 He is Assistant Professor at the Centre for Biomedical Ethics in the Yong Loo Lin School of Medicine, NUS; Co-Head of the World Health Organization Collaborator Centre on Bioethics in Singapore; and Co-Head of the Accountability Policy Task Team of the Global Alliance for Genomics & Health.
 He serves as a statutory board member of the Singapore Nursing Board, the Legal Aid Bureau of the Ministry of Law of Singapore, and also on national advisory committees on transplantation and on genetic testing of the Ministry of Health of Singapore.
 Dr Ho is the Editor-in-Chief of Asian Bioethics Review, and a member of the editorial boards of the journals Life Sciences, Society and Policy, Medical Law International and Asia-Pacific Biotech News, among others.
 His research interests include biomedical law and ethics, health policy and systems, and global health.